An Accelerated Inexact Dampened Augmented Lagrangian Method for Linearly-Constrained Nonconvex Composite Optimization Problems: Introduction

 \emph{Contributions}.
 We now emphasize how the proposed AIDAL method improves on other state-of-the-art AL-based works.
 First, it improves upon the ${\cal O}(\varepsilon^{-3}\log\varepsilon^{-1})$ classic PAL method in \cite{Melo2020} by an ${\cal O}(\varepsilon^{-1/2})$ factor through only a \emph{small} perturbation of the classical multiplier update and the classical AL function.
 Second, AIDAL chooses its prox stepsize $\lam$ independent of the perturbation parameter $\theta$.
 This is in contrast to the PAL method in \cite{RJWIPAAL2020} which has the undesirable property that its prox stepsize $\lam$ becomes arbitrarily small as $\theta$ approaches zero.
 Finally, it differs from the nonproximal AL-based method in \cite{ImprovedShrinkingALM20} in two significant ways: (i) it performs the multiplier update \eqref{eq:dual_update} after every inexact prox update as opposed to only when the penalty parameter is updated; and (ii) it chooses a constant under-relaxation parameter $\chi$ for the update \eqref{eq:dual_update} as opposed to \cite{ImprovedShrinkingALM20}, which chooses an under-relaxation parameter that (linearly) tends to zero as the number of penalty parameter updates increases. \\

 \emph{Organization of the Paper}.
 Subsection~\ref{subsec:notation} provides some basic definitions and notation.
 Section~\ref{sec:main_prb_and_method} contains two subsections.
 The first one describes the main problem of interest and the assumptions made on it, while the second one presents the AIDAL method and states its iteration complexity.
-Section~\ref{sec:cvg_analysis} is divided into two subsections.
-The first one presents fundamental properties about two important residuals, while the second one gives the proof of a key proposition in Section~\ref{sec:main_prb_and_method}.
+Section~\ref{sec:cvg_analysis} is divided into four subsections.
+The first one presents some preliminary technical results, the second one presents a bound on an important stationarity residual, the third one proves a bound on the generated Lagrange multipliers, and fourth one one gives the proof of a key proposition in Section~\ref{sec:main_prb_and_method}.
 Section~\ref{sec:numerical_experiments} presents numerical experiments that demonstrate the efficiency of the AIDAL method.
 Section~\ref{sec:concl_remarks} gives some concluding remarks.
 Finally, the end of the paper contains several important technical appendices.